AN ESSAY BY KAREN SERGEANT

 Reviews done as oral debriefs

 These are real-time stream-of-consciousness reactions to a work-product, and — for early-stage teams — these make the world go ‘round.
 In Stage 2 or Stage 3 (see above), these are the bread-and-butter of how the team gets work out the door.
-They are also havens for bias, inconsistency, lack-of-rigor and the vagarities of a low-energy (or high-energy) day.
+They are also havens for bias, inconsistency, lack-of-rigor and the vagaries of a low-energy (or high-energy) day.
 And, as it happens, useless for audit trails or AI training, or even post-mortems.

 Reactive leadership driven by inbox and Slack fires

 Ok, we’re all guilty of this one.
 We all swing at the curveballs life sends us, even when we try to carve room for the “important not urgent” projects that will prevent these from happening so often.
-This is so worth getting out in front of, because constant firefighting creates noise.
-AI needs signal.
-(And so does your team.)

 Relying on meetings to manage work

 Presence doesn’t scale, and restricting management (and motivational messages) to synchronous meetings quickly becomes a bottleneck.
 If team performance relies on your energy, your judgment in real time, or your ability to rally people in the moment, it’s a sign that structure is missing.
 And AI?
 It can’t read vibes.
+It needs clarity, standards and systems to be effective.

 Avoidance of standardization in the name of “flexibility”

-UsingAI doesn’t require 0% nuance in your workflows — but it needs some consistency to be effective.
+Using AI doesn’t require 0% nuance in your workflows — but it needs some consistency to be effective.
 When every project, client, or internal request is handled differently “because we’re flexible,” your systems become unpredictable and untrainable.
-What feels like adaptability is often a lack of operational clarity—and that doesn’t scale.
+What feels like adaptability is often a lack of operational clarity — and that doesn’t scale.
 If there’s no common way to do the work, then no one (human or AI) can step in confidently or improve the process.

 Did you spot anything familiar?